Every construction software vendor claims AI. Most is marketing fluff. Here's what AI construction management actually looks like on real UK projects.

 RAMS documents have become catch-all liability shields.
 Forty pages covering every conceivable hazard, written to protect the contractor, not the operative.
 The men sign them because they have to.
 Reading them properly?
 There isn't time.
 Understanding them?
 Good luck.

 AI generates logical, step-by-step method statements for the actual work being done.
-Each step is properly assessed for the real risks involved - not a generic list of everything that could theoretically go wrong on any site anywhere.
+Each step is properly assessed for the real risks involved — not a generic list of everything that could theoretically go wrong on any site anywhere.
+It's a method statement generator that produces documents proportionate to the actual work, not a template factory.

 The result is a clear, focused document that operatives can actually read and understand.
 This is what drives safer working — not lengthy documents that tick a legal box while failing the people they're meant to protect.